The official national language in Uganda is English. Other languages spoken include Ganda or Luganda, Nilo-Saharan languages, Swahili and Arabic.

 Take a supply of wet wipes and using them after handling currency to reduce the risk of stomach upsets.
 Always drink bottled water which is available almost everywhere.
 It’s also advisable to avoid local ice cream and yoghurt, and always peel fruit before eating it.

 The strong African sun can cause severe burns and sunstroke in a few hours, so always take sensible precautions such as wearing light clothing, sun hat, sunglasses and sun block.

 AIDS is widespread in Uganda.

 Yellow fever vaccinations are no longer required, but should this situation change, you will need to arrange this at least 10 days before travel.
 Tetanus is generally recommended, as is cholera, and Hepatitis inoculations are discretionary.
+Zika virus has been identified in Uganda so pregnant women should avoid travelling to the country.
 Your doctor is always the best source of up to date and accurate information about health requirements, so always be guided by his/her advice.